 Clicking the Settings button above the playback strips opens a window for altering console settings.
-The Settings dialog gives you six different tabs to choose from: "Input," "Output," "Driver," "Clock," "Digital," and "About."
+The Settings window gives you five different tabs to choose from: "Input," "Output," "Clock," "Digital," and "About."

 Inputs: Nominal Levels

 The "Input" tab allows you to change the nominal level settings for the analog inputs.
 By default, the inputs are set to receive a +4dBu signal.
 You can switch between +4dBu (professional level) and -10dBV (consumer level) for each analog input by selecting the appropriate radio button.
 This feature allows you to connect either professional or consumer gear to each input.